ADR-0029: Caretaker Background Loop Pattern¶

 BaseBackgroundLoop— provides the polling loop, enabled/disabled check, error handling, status publishing, and interval management - Constructor takes

-(config, pr_manager, deps: LoopDeps)— minimal dependencies, no direct state coupling _do_work()returns a stats dict — consumed by theBACKGROUND_WORKER_STATUSevent for dashboard displayDedupStorefor idempotency —SecurityPatchLoopandCodeGroomingLooptrack processed items to avoid filing duplicate issues across restarts
+(config, pr_manager, deps: LoopDeps)— minimal dependencies, no direct state coupling _do_work()returns a stats dict — consumed by theBACKGROUND_WORKER_STATUSevent for dashboard displayDedupStorefor idempotency —SecurityPatchLooptracks processed items to avoid filing duplicate issues across restarts (the retiredCodeGroomingLoopused the same mechanism)

 Wiring: ServiceRegistry + BGWorkerManager¶